Understanding Ménière’s Disease

 Endolymphatic sac shunt – This is a surgery where your doctor will open and drain the part of the ear which reabsorbs fluid.
 It is performed under general anesthesia and you may have to spend the night at the hospital.

-Vestibular nerve sectioning – During this surgery, the nerve which sends balance signals to the brain is destroyed.
+Vestibular nerve sectioning – During this surgery, the nerve that sends balance signals to the brain is destroyed.
 This stops the signals causing vertigo.
 You will require a neurosurgeon and an extended hospital stay for this procedure.

 Ménière’s disease can have a large impact on your life.
 During a consultation with our ENT specialists, we can diagnose your symptoms and discuss your treatment options so that you can get back to your healthy, happy lifestyle.
 To schedule a consultation with our ENT specialists, contact our office by calling or filling out our online form.